 - A BTEC National Certificate

-In addition, you will need GCSE English and Maths at grade A-C, or level 2 equivalent
+In addition, you will need GCSE English and maths at Grade 4-9 or Level 2 equivalent.

-You could top-up your HND and your natural progression might be to enrol on university degree programme in a range of computing related subjects, such as:
+You could top-up your HND and your natural progression might be to enrol onto a university degree programme in a range of computing related subjects, such as:

 - Computer science